s1yoshid/s1yoshid.github.io/index.md

 What's up!
 I'm Shuusei but you can call me Shuu.
 I'm a recent graduate with a bachelor's degree (B.S.) in Computer Engineering from [University of California - San Diego](https://ucsd.edu).

-I made this portfolio website because résumés can often times exclude fine details with such restricted space.
-Here you can find a lot more in-depth information on the projects I've worked on and just a little bit more about me.

 First and foremost, I love to build and break things.
 Whether it be a computer or a pen, I have the utmost curiosity for how they work.
 I've definitely gotten in trouble many times because of this, but for the sake of knowledge I suppose.
-My current interest is in hardware design and more specifically chip design.
+My current interest is in digital design and more specifically chip design.

-Some of my hobbies include:
-* PC building
-* Mechanical keyboard building, which I just started and already spent many monies
-* Disc golfing, which is a suprisingly fun and safe way to exercise during COVID
-* PC gaming
+I made this portfolio website because résumés can often times exclude fine details with such restricted space.
+Here you can find a lot more in-depth information on the projects I've worked on and just a little bit more about me.

 <!---
 > Your complete presence on the web — A [blog], [portfolio], and [resume].